About This Series

 Once you know where you stand, it’s time to be proactive and start improving your search results.
 Your goal is to fill your first page with as many positive results as possible.
 Depending on your web presence, you can figure out how much work lays ahead and plan accordingly.

 - You Have No Web Presence, and No Content: The first thing you need to do is build your online presence for Google.
 Quite simply, if you don’t’ have any positive content, there is no way for it to show up on your first page.
-If you haven’t done this, read Part 3 of our Series: Building your foundation presence for Google.
-Coming Soon
+If you haven’t done this, read about building your foundation presence for Google.

 - I Have Specific Content I Want to BURY: Perhaps you have something unflattering out there about you, or you’re also being mistaken for an ex-con (Pete feels for you).
-You need to read Part 4: Emergency Tactics, which will walk you through the most effective ways to get unwanted content off the first page.
-Coming Soon
+You need to read about emergency tactics, which will walk you through the most effective ways to get unwanted content off the first page.

 - I Have Specific Content I Want to Push Higher: You might already have a personal website, a LinkedIn profile, or other content you want people to find, but they just aren’t showing up high in search results.
-You need to read Part 5: Advanced Tactics for your Google Ranking.
-Coming Soon
+You need to read up on our advanced tactics.

 Today, it is just plain irresponsible to be passive about your Google results.
 You spend a lot of time building your reputation—you work hard, treat others well, follow through on duties and show up on time.
 Now it’s time to apply that same discipline to your online presence.
 The rest of this series will cover everything from the basics to advanced tactics for controlling your search results.